intel/dffml/docs/tutorials/rolling_alice/README.md

 - Acknowledge that in a rolling release there will always be vulns and agree on a pattern for remediation.
 - Integrate the acknowledgement and remediation into the dependency review process recrusivly, teaching the machine empathy.
-- Propagate trust through the decentralized interconnected dependency network, teach the machine to teach humasn empathy.
+- Propagate trust through the decentralized interconnected dependency network, teach the machine to teach humans empathy.

 ```mermaid
 gantt